Edwards School of Business

-- Students enrolled in the Business Co-operative Education Program are considered if they take at least 24 credits between September and April each academic year (COMM 380.0 will be considered as 15 credits).
+- Students enrolled in the Edwards Co-operative Education Option are considered if they take at least 24 credits between September and April each academic year (COMM 380.0 will be considered as 15 credits).
 The average is calculated on Term 1 grades only.

 - Only students in their graduating year will be granted supplemental examinations.